Overview

 The AUB already has dedicated officers who are aware of the requirements of the Modern Slavery Act and the principles of human rights within:

 These officers receive regular training and updating of knowledge to ensure compliance and embracement of new initiatives.
-Raising awareness of the issues and providing more broad based will be a focus for activity in the year ahead.

-The University is committed to the UN’s 17 Sustainable Development Goals including Goal 8 ‘Decent Work and Economic Growth’ and Goal 10 ‘Reduced Inequalities.’
-AUB is developing its Sustainability Programme for the period 2021 – 2030 and will have ambitious sustainability goals to ‘reduce our emissions and become net zero by 2030’ and to become a ‘fast follower’ of HEIs committed to tackling the UN Sustainable Development Goals.’
+AUB is developing its Sustainability Programme for the period 2021–2030 and will have ambitious sustainability goals to ‘reduce our emissions and become net zero by 2030’ and to become a ‘fast follower’ of HEIs committed to tackling the UN Sustainable Development Goals.’

-We will monitor, record and benchmark the extent to which activities may be deemed to be in contravention of the Modern Slavery Act 2015 either in the employment of staff or the procurement of goods and services from suppliers.
-The AUB will work tirelessly to minimise the occurrence of incidents of slavery and human trafficking and focus its efforts on the activities which are deemed to be higher risk.
+We'll monitor, record and benchmark the extent to which activities may be deemed to be in contravention of the Modern Slavery Act 2015 either in the employment of staff or the procurement of goods and services from suppliers.
+AUB will work tirelessly to minimise the occurrence of incidents of slavery and human trafficking and focus its efforts on the activities which are deemed to be higher risk.

 Chair of the Audit and Risk Committee

-November 2021
+November 2024